-We next quantitatively assess the performance of our solution to analyze if the overall efficiency is degraded because of the use of slicing, and if the slices are fairly sharing the available resources.
-To this aim, we start our experiment with both slices configured, but only one (Slice 1) performing a TCP download from a server.
-Then, after 20~s, another download is performed on the second slice (Slice 2), from a different server.
-We illustrate the per-slice throughput and the total throughput (Aggregated) averaged over windows of 1 s in Fig. 4b.
-We also represent in the figure the throughput performance when no slicing is done, that is, both the UE and the eNB use the vanilla version of srsLTE (Single Slice).
+We next assess quantitatively the performance of our solution, to analyze if the overall efficiency is degraded because of the use of slicing, and if the slices are fairly sharing the available resources.
+To this aim, we start our experiment with both slices configured, but only one ("Slice 1") performing a TCP download from a server.
+Then, after 20 s, another download is performed on the second slice ("Slice 2"), from a different server.
+We illustrate the per-slice throughput and the total throughput ("Aggregated") averaged over windows of 1 s in Fig. 4b.
+We also represent in the figure the throughput performance when no slicing is done, i.e., both the UE and the eNB use the vanilla version of srsLTE ("Single Slice").

-The figure illustrates two main results.
-First, there is practically no difference in total throughput between our implementation and the use of the vanilla version of srsLTE, which confirms the efficiency of the developed solution.
-Second, when both slices are active, they fairly share the medium, each obtaining approximately 50 percent of the total throughput (we repeated the experiment several times and in all cases the performance was very similar).
+The figure illustrates two main results: first, there is practically no difference in total throughput between our implementation and the use of the vanilla version of srsLTE, which confirms the efficiency of the developed solution.
+Second, when both slices are active, they fairly share the medium, each one obtaining approximately 50% of the total throughput (we repeated the experiment several times and in all cases the performance was very similar).